erjank/teaching/welcome/README.md

 > *Moshe* has been writing accounting software for almost twenty
 > years.
 His children's school doesn't offer a programming class, so he
 > has volunteered to help put one together.
 He has never written
-> lessons before, and after reading a dozen different ``programming for
+> lessons before, and after reading a dozen different "programming for
-> kids'' books, is feeling more confused than ever.
+> kids" books, is feeling more confused than ever.
 This class will
 > show him how to design and deliver lessons tailored for his students
 > (many of whom have hearing disabilities), and how to tell how well
 > those lessons are working.